Listen to this article

 Why have real estate prices increased so much in Australia?

-In order to predict any future outcome, it’s important that we look at previous and current market regulations, and the previous history.
+In order to predict any future outcome, it’s important that we look at previous and current market regulations.
+We also need to check what has happened in the past.

 Below I’ve included some of the main contributors to the rapidly increasing real estate prices in Australia the past years.